In This Article

 java web scraping 4

-Now run it again, and you should see this nice message:
+Now rerun it, and you should see this message:

 java web scraping 5

-Web scraping is perfectly legal.
-However, companies don’t like giving away information.
-For this reason, it’s quite common for a website to block you when you are just starting your web scraping efforts.
-And in order to avoid getting blocked, you need to understand how websites block scrapers in the first place.
+Also, companies don't like giving away information.
+For this reason, it's quite common for a website to block you when you are just starting your web scraping efforts.
+And in order to avoid getting blocked, you need to understand how websites block web scrapers in the first place.

 There are a few things that can tell them right away.
 For example, a request without any user metadata (browser, OS, and other information) is likely coming from a software.
 Unless you manually add headers, many coding libraries won't add them for you.

-Sign up for the service (it starts at $4), and you’ll get access to the client area.
+Sign up for the service, and you'll get access to the client area.
 In it you can see the proxy URL and set up your credentials:

 IPRoyal residential proxies dashboard